 An important component of the exercise is that we have not explicitly modelled capacity payments, nor have we included revenue from Essential System Services ('ESS').
 Instead, we have demonstrated the disconnect between planning a system with a carbon constraint, and then not imposing a carbon price.
 The interpretation of our results is that the shortfall in energy revenue must be made up by some other payment to deliver the plan that is formed on the basis of there being a carbon constraint.
-Our analysis shows that capacity payments at the current level are not sufficient to make up the shortfall entirely for VRE.
-In contrast, an argument can be made that ESS will adequately remunerate batteries in the early stages of the transition to low emissions.
-Further thinking needs to be done about the interplay between these different factors.
+Although we have not explicitly modelled capacity payments, we do recognise that there may be value in exploring this further in future opportunities.
+At this stage, the scarcity pricing derived in our model is analogous to a capacity payment.

-It is our understanding that, as part of WA's Energy Transformation Strategy, energy and essential system services will be co-optimised through the Security-Constrained Economic Dispatch ('SCED').
-This should work to improve dispatch optimality and produce more efficient price signals as it manufactures a trade-off for reserve shortfalls between energy and essential system services (as in the NEM) - see section 2.1.1.
+It is our understanding that, as part of WA's Energy Transformation Strategy, energy and essential system services will be co-optimised through Security-Constrained Economic Dispatch ('SCED').
+This should work to improve dispatch optimality and produce more efficient price signals, as it manufactures a trade-off for reserve shortfalls between energy and essential system services (as in the NEM) - see section 2.1.1.
 A more efficient pricing outcome should also assist with reducing revenue insufficiency problems.
-Nevertheless, the SCED alone is unlikely to address revenue adequacy issues for VRE given the scale of identified shortfalls.
+Nevertheless, the SCED alone is unlikely to address revenue adequacy issues for VRE, given the scale of identified shortfalls.

-In general, there are three options for addressing the revenue adequacy issue in the WEM including lifting the MPC, adjusting capacity payments or introducing additional revenue streams to reflect the value of the "missing carbon market".
+In general, there are three options for addressing the revenue adequacy issue in the WEM, including lifting the market price cap (MPC), adjusting capacity payments or introducing additional revenue streams to reflect the value of the "missing carbon market".

 Our modelling has demonstrated that VRE entrants will generally be able to recover their costs when the cost for emissions abatement is explicitly priced.
 This in turn would enable and advance the WEM's ability to achieve net zero emissions by 2050.
-Although we modelled carbon revenue through a generic carbon constraint, in practice this could be implemented via different policy instruments including pricing emissions, tradable emission schemes, or direct, targeted subsidies to renewable plants coupled with the coordinated exit of the existing thermal fleets.
+Although we modelled carbon revenue through a generic carbon constraint, in practice, this could be implemented via different policy instruments, including the market's capacity price, pricing emissions, tradable emission schemes, or direct, targeted subsidies to renewable plants, coupled with the coordinated exit of the existing thermal fleets.

-We do not recommend locational pricing at this stage but the ERA should continue to monitor generation and transmission development in the WEM shown that there could be material price separations across different locations in the SWIS system.
+We do not recommend locational pricing at this stage but the ERA should continue to monitor generation and transmission developments in the WEM

+While the barrier of inefficient locational price signals generated through a zonal price setting is not as pressing as the revenue sufficiency challenge described above, our nodal model has shown that there could be material price separations across different locations in the SWIS.
 This suggests that a single zonal price will be less efficient (i.e., less reflective of the value of energy at different locations) than full locational marginal pricing (LMP).